You’re considering starting a new business and you’ve narrowed it down a bit between partnership and corporation.

-In the meantime, you may find the information contained in this article useful.
+In the meantime, you will find the information contained in this article useful.

 I’ve put together some of the key points you need to know in order to know the difference between partnership and corporation so you can make an informed decision.

 Let’s get started…

 Partnership vs Corporation

 When comparing a partnership vs corporation, the main difference is that a corporation is separate from the owners while a partnership and the owners share any benefits and risks of the business.

 You also want to look at the advantages and disadvantages of a corporation vs partnership.